Financial Reform | Credit and borrowing for the average person

 Financial reform package provisions originally called for giving consumers free credit scores every year to go along with the three free credit reports, but this consumer benefit didn’t survive.
 However, the New York Times reports that an amendment requires those who use a credit score to deny credit to someone to give the score to that person free.
 When someone doesn’t have the best interest rate on a mortgage, credit card or auto loan, or gets stuck with a high insurance premium, they get to see the score that was used to make that judgment.

-Payday loans: no credit score required
+Payday loans: a credit score required

-No credit check payday loans online often don’t require any sort of credit score.
+EZ credit check payday loans online often don’t require any sort of credit score.
 This is good because simply having one’s credit checked can have a bad effect on the credit score.
-A no credit check payday loan allows a person to get the quick cash they need without waiting for approval or damaging their credit score.
+A simple credit check payday loan allows a person to get the quick cash they need without waiting for approval or damaging their credit score.
 Plus, the money can be in their bank account within 2 hours upon approval.
 Better yet, for people who may have bad credit or no credit, paying back the online cash advance on time can help raise that credit score.